-- The number of plans identifying themselves as closed and open for purposes of determining the PfAD are 798 and 237 respectively.
-The median PfAD for all these plans is 9.6%;
+- the number of plans identifying themselves as closed and open for purposes of determining the PfAD are 778 and 232 respectively.
+The median PfAD for all these plans is 9.6%

-- Larger plans generally have higher investment returns.
-However, it was not the case this year as the average gross investment return for plans (other than Listed JSPPs) with asset size over $1 billion significantly underperformed plans with lower asset size.
-Excluding Listed JSPPs, the average gross investment return for plans that have assets of less than 10 million is 13.71% vs 11.37% for those with assets of over $1 billion;
+- Larger plans generally have higher investment returns and lower reported investment fees than smaller plans.
+Average net investment return for plans (other than the Listed JSPPs) that have assets of less than $10 million is 7.64% vs. 11.24% for those with assets of over $1 billion.

-- The number of SEPPs has decreased by 77 compared to the 2019 Report, mainly due to plan windups and asset transfers (e.g. plan mergers).
-Of note, the membership in SEPPs has decreased whereas the membership in MEPPs and Listed JSPPs have increased.
+- The number of SEPPs has decreased by 69 compared to the 2020 Report, mainly due to plan windups and asset transfers (e.g., plan mergers).
+There continues to be a trend of decreasing membership in SEPPs and increasing membership in Listed JSPPs and MEPPs.

-The World Health Organization declared the novel coronavirus (COVID-19) outbreak a global pandemic on March 11, 2020.
-This is of note because although the 2020 Report is based on valuation reports filed with valuation dates up to June 30, 2020, only 13 of the included reports have a valuation date on or after March 11, 2020.
-As such, the impact of the pandemic is not fully reflected in the analysis shown in this report.
-Note, however, that FSRA does monitor the estimated solvency funded position of pension plans on a quarterly basis which reflects plans’ up-to-date experience – these can be viewed at Estimated Quarterly Solvency Funded Status of Defined Benefit Plans in Ontario .
-These updates reveal that the estimated median solvency ratio of pension plans steadily increased from a low of 85% as at March 31, 2020 (near the beginning of the pandemic) to 103% at March 31, 2021 – the highest median solvency ratio since 2009.
+Note that because the 2021 Report is based on factual information from valuation reports filed with valuation dates up to June 30, 2021, the impact of more recent events, such as the high inflation environment, the Russia-Ukraine conflict, new developments in the COVID-19 pandemic, etc. are not reflected in the analysis shown in this report.
+However, FSRA does monitor the estimated solvency funded position of pension plans on a quarterly basis which reflects plans’ up-to-date experience – these can be viewed at Estimated Quarterly Solvency Funded Status.
+These updates reveal that the estimated median solvency ratio of pension plans steadily increased from a low of 85% as at March 31, 2020 (near the beginning of the pandemic) to 110% at June 30, 2022.

 At FSRA, we remain vigilant in monitoring the situation as it develops.
 For pension plan administrators, it is paramount to understand the risks their plans are exposed to and to adjust as appropriate to manage those risks.
 FSRA is committed to continue engaging with plan sponsors and fiduciaries to collaboratively improve plan administration and benefit security for beneficiaries.